Contributing to pyiron

 pyiron is released as an open-source project under the BSD 3-Clause License.
 Code contributions should also be considered open-source.

-If you are interested in discussing pyiron’s development, we encourage you to virtually participate in the weekly pyiron developer meeting at 14:00 german time (GMT+2).
-Check the discussion page for details.
+If you are interested in discussing pyiron’s development, we encourage you to virtually participate in the pyiron developer meeting Mondays at 15:00 german time (GMT+2).
+Contact us if you want to participate in the weekly virtual pyiron developer meeting, become part of the pyiron organization, and check the discussion page for details.